 - 1. Where money is collected from a person or entity a tax invoice must be issued.
 A Chapter Income slip (Appendix 2) must be completed and submitted with tax invoices before the end of the relevant quarter. - 2.
 On paying for an expense (goods and services) a tax invoice must be collected.
 A Chapter Expense slip (Appendix 3) must be completed and both the tax invoice and the Chapter expense slip submitted to the College before the end of the relevant quarter. - 3.
 Every quarter a GST reconciliation form must also be completed (Appendix 4).
-This is used to calculate how much GST must be paid to the College, or alternatively how much the College must reimburse to the Chapter.
+This is used to calculate how much GST must be paid to the College, or alternatively how much the College must reimburse the Chapter.
 A record of GST reconciliations should be maintained for the end of the year. - Where a Chapter collects more GST than is paid, the difference must be paid by the Chapter to the College.
 If a Chapter pays more GST than it collects, the difference will be paid from the College to the Chapter.
 However, normally the amounts for reimbursement by the College are so small that payment is made for all quarters at the end of the financial year.
 Where an amount of GST to be reimbursed to a Chapter is significant the College Office will on application make an immediate payment. - 4.
 The College Office consolidates all GST transactions and remits the net GST to the ATO. - 5.
 At the end of each quarter July, October, January and April, Chapters must forward to the College a record of any income or expenses.
 Submission must be done promptly as the consolidated BAS return must be submitted within 21 days of the beginning of the new quarter and MUST include all transactions carried out by Chapters. - 6.
-A tax invoice is not necessary for GST free expenses such as scholarships, prizes or donations, however, an entry in the expense claim form is still required.
+A tax invoice is not necessary for GST free expenses such as scholarships, prizes or donations, however, an entry in the expense slip is still required.
 This entry must clearly indicate that the payment was GST free. - 7.
-Documentation is not required to support bank fees as these are noted in bank statements.
+Documentation is not required to support bank fees as these are noted in bank statements. - 8.
+A Chapter Sharepoint site has been set up for each Chapter and Treasurers are encouraged to save all documents in the Finance folder as they are received or generated.